-On the other hand industrial districts and urban agglomerations centres (Linz, Wien, České Budějovice, Brno or Tábor) overreaching average levels of the CBC region twice or more and are in a big contrast to rural areas with minimum presence of large polluters like traffic and industrial sites (e.g. districts of Vyškov, Třebíč or Prachatice).
+On the other hand, industrial districts and urban agglomerations centres (Linz, Wien, České Budějovice, Brno or Tábor) surpass average levels in the CBC region by twice as much or more and are an enormous contrast to rural areas with minimum presence of large polluters like traffic and industrial sites (e.g. districts of Vyškov, Třebíč or Prachatice).